opulo-inc/docs/docs/openpnp/calibration/1-import-config/index.md

 4. Download the `openpnp-config-vX.X.X.zip` file for that release, and unzip it.

     !!! info "Older Releases"
         Older releases have the OpenPnP configuration files in the source.
 If you can't find the OpenPnP config zip in the release, download the `Source Code` from the release, unzip, and open the `openpnp` folder.
+If you have a v2 LumenPnP kit, you can get your `vision-settings.xml` from the [`3.0.0`](https://github.com/opulo-inc/lumenpnp/releases/tag/v3.0.0) release or later, as it wasn't a part of earlier configuration packages.

 5. Inside you'll find the four configuration files you need: `machine.xml`, `packages.xml`, `parts.xml`, and `vision-settings.xml`.